Encapsule-Annex/jsgraph/README.md

 ## Release v0.5 highlights

-v0.5 is a collection of breaking changes to the library intended to better align it with the evolving coding style I'm using in my other Node.js libraries (many of which derive from jsgraph).
-And, to integrate a number of long overdue performance enhancements and test enhancements.
+v0.5 is a breaking upgrade for users of v0.4:

-- Clients of v0.4 jsgraph will need to make
+- Clients of v0.4 jsgraph will need to make some minor changes to their derived code to upgrade to v0.5.
-- v0.5 API is not backwards compatible.
-Upgrade port from v0.4 should be simple however.
 - No more exceptions.
 Functions/methods that might reasonably fail now return an error/result response object.
 - Breadth-first visit and search algorithms have been coalesced into the new function export `breadthFirstTraverse`.
 - Depth-first visit and search algorithms have been coalesced into the new function export `depthFirstTraverse`.
 - All visitor interface methods are now required to return a Boolean flag that indicates if the traversal should continue or terminate.
 - Significant investment in error handling and reporting to improve developer experience and simplify diagnosis of production failures.
 - ~300 new tests added for v0.5 release.
-- Update the docs.
+- Documentation brought current.

 ## API Overview